Getting started with the MVC pattern

 Here you can see how the controller ties all thing together.
 It validates the request, then interacts with the model (we'll look at that in a second), sends out an email (which is a side effect) and finally it returns a view with the data of the user.

-1. Now let's the model layer (in this case the User model).
+model).
 The controller asks the model layer if a user with the given email already exists, this is business logic.
 After that the controller creates a new user and saves it to the database, this is persistence logic.

-Let's look at some code for the User model:
+Let's look at some code for the User

 class User {